hannahmseidl/hannahmseidl/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Ph.D. student in Economics
+role: Postdoctoral researcher

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Humboldt-Universität zu Berlin and DIW Berlin
+  - name: DIW Berlin
     url:

 # Short bio (displayed in user profile at end of posts)